Fishing Rods How-Tos

 Iboats.com has broken down the most popular types of rods, they are as follows:

 Rods for bait-casting are usually made from fiberglass or graphite.
 The length ranges from 5 to 8.5 feet.
 The casting trigger is placed beneath the grip while the reel is located at the top.
 It holds from 5 to 8 large-diameter line guides.
-Its fast action makes it suitable for catching muskellunge and flathead catfish.
+The fast action of the casting rod makes it suitable for catching muskellunge and flathead catfish.

 Muskie can grow to a length of more than 50 inches and weigh over 30 pounds.
 The fish is also quite aggressive and is known to tear bait, lure and line to pieces.
 To catch the fish, special types of rods are used.
 They are large, sturdier and feature lures that are a foot (12 inches) or even longer.